estebancj/Practical-Machine-Learning-Project/README.md

 predictions <- as.character(predictions)
 ```

-7. Save the predictons to a file.
+7. Save the predictons to a file (predictions.txt).

 ``` r
 ## Number of predictions made